SuperIRis/personal-website-update-2022/README.md

 Run the site in dev mode with gulp serve (live reload, JS and SASS transpiling) Build the site for prod with gulp build (copy static files to dist / babelify, concat, and uglify JS / transpile, concat, and minify CSS)

+NOTES as of 6/11

+- Finished about me
+- Postponed AnimatedLoader
+- Started contact
+  Next:
+  - Finish contact, fix map

 NOTES as of 4/11

 - Finished gulpfile
+- Migrated home and its dependencies
+  Next:
+  - Instead of loading AnimatedLoader and load next section from within Home and others, trigger an event so that main takes care of it

 NOTES as of 3/11